More about: Best Things To Do In Rome

 Put yourself in situation: your last day in the city and you have a couple of hours to visit what you liked the most and to take a look at your favorite places.
 The problem is that in Rome it is so difficult to choose that you would like to see it all at a glance, do the whole trip again...

-Maybe the latter you can't do (although you can always come back, remember), but the last look is possible to make it more global aboard one of the air-conditioned Rome sightseeing buses that will tour the main points of the city either for you to "say goodbye" to them or to have an appetizer of everything you are going to see in the coming days after your arrival in Rome.
+Maybe you can't do the latter (although you can always come back, remember), but the last look is possible if you book your ticket for the Rome sightseeing bus Air-conditioned, it will tour the main points of the city, either for you to "say goodbye" to them or to give you an appetizer of everything you are going to see in the next few days after your arrival in Rome.

-It is also a good way to save on transportation, as it will help you get from one place to another without having to pay a public transportation ticket for each trip.
+In addition, Rome' s tour buses are a good way to save on transportation, as they will help you get from one place to another without having to pay a public transportation ticket for each trip.

 Use the Rome metro